 Steve’s main area of work has always been within the contemporary jazz scene, playing and recording with artists such as John Taylor, Julian Arguelles, Steve Arguelles, Eddie Parker, Iain Ballamy, Steve Noble, Billy Jenkins, Huw Warren, Christine Tobin, Phil Robson, Colin Towns, Seb Roachford, Mark Lockheart, Mike Outram, Joseph Jarman, Jonathan Joseph, Mark Sanders, Kit Downes and Leroy Jenkins.
 Steve’s close association with Chris Batchelor has continued with projects such as the internationally acclaimed Big Air, featuring Myra Melford, Jim Black and Oren Marshall.
 In 2006 Steve and Chris received the BBC Jazz on 3 award for best new work with “Ten Tall Tales”.
 More recently he has played and recorded with the legendary South African pianist Tete Mbambisa and also with a re-united Loose Tubes.

-New projects include Zone-B, a Buckley/Batchelor production featuring guitarist Rob Luft, bassist Tom Herbert and drummer Gene Calderazzo, the Buckley/Watts/Calderazzo Trio and a Quartet featuring Mike Outram on guitar.
+New projects include Zone-b featuring Chris Batchelor on trumpet with guitarist Rob Luft, bassist Tom Herbert and drummer Gene Calderazzo

 Selected discography